puppeteer/puppeteer/docs/troubleshooting.md

 const browser = await puppeteer.launch({args: ['--no-sandbox']});
 ```

-Some Puppeteer functionality (like work with Chrome extensions) may operate only in non-headless mode.
-To be able to run Puppeteer in non-headless mode on CI you need to run browser virtually.
-For that, you can use [Xvfb](https://en.wikipedia.org/wiki/Xvfb) server:
+Some Puppeteer functionality (like Chrome extensions) requires non-headless mode.
+Running Puppeteer in non-headless mode on Travis CI can be done using an [Xvfb](https://en.wikipedia.org/wiki/Xvfb) server:

 ```yml
 before_install: